 "Saving Land, Saving History" is the online component of an upcoming East Haddam Historical Society museum exhibit.
 The common theme is how East Haddam's open space and protected land are connected to its history and sense of place.

-The exhibit will open at the Historical Society museum later this year, when it is safe to do.
 The project is a collaboration between the East Haddam Historical Society and East Haddam Land Trust, with lead funding from CT Humanities and additional support from Eightmile River Wild & Scenic Watershed.